svenefftinge/xtext-lsp-workshop/Exercise_02 Implement SignatureHelp.md

 Signature Help is usually represented as a hover that pops up in the context of a function call.
 It should provide information about the available arguments and if supported by the different overloads.
 It can shows what parameters exist, whether they are optional and what there default values are.
 Also it marks the currently active parameter.
 Here is an example of it in action:

 Our language allows to call symbols defined elsewhere.
 Those definitions may define parameters.
-We need to validate any defintion refreence to provide the correct number of arguments.
+We need to validate any definition reference to provide the correct number of arguments.

 ![Signature Help](img/signature_help.gif)

 ## Signature Help for Calculator DSL

 In our DSL we have simple function calls, without overloads or default values.
-The excercise is to implement the `ISignatureHelpService`specifically for the Calculator DSL, such that it guides the user when providing arguments.
+The exercise is to implement the `ISignatureHelpService`specifically for the Calculator DSL, such that it guides the user when providing arguments.

 # Solution